Car Brands and the Companies they Belong to

 Toyota Motor Corporation

-Japanese Toyota produces around 10 million cars per year, so it is considered one of the largest automakers in the world.
-This corporation includes many subsidiaries based in different countries: for example, there are separate divisions for South Africa, Thailand, Pakistan, Indonesia, and Australia.
-In addition, Toyota owns a small number of shares in Yamaha Motor Corporation, Isuzu, Suzuki, and Mazda, as well as 20% of Subaru Corporation and 25% of Denso.
+Japanese Toyota produces about 10 million cars a year, so it is considered one of the largest automakers in the world.
+The corporation includes many subsidiaries located in different countries; for example, there are separate divisions for South Africa, Thailand, Pakistan, Indonesia, and Australia.
+In addition, Toyota owns a small amount of shares in Yamaha Motor Corporation, Isuzu, Suzuki, and Mazda, as well as 20% of Subaru Corporation and 25% of Denso.

 As of 2022, the company fully owns only four brands:

-• Toyota – dozens of models of different classes, mainly passenger sedans.
+• Toyota – dozens of models in various classes, mostly passenger sedans.

-• Lexus – a luxury car brand created to compete with Infiniti and Acura.
+• Lexus is a luxury car brand designed to compete with Infiniti and Acura.

-• Hino – a Japanese brand of trucks and buses for various purposes.
+• Hino is a Japanese brand of trucks and buses for various purposes.

-• Daihatsu – a well-known Asian manufacturer of kei vans, kei trucks, and kei cars.
+• Daihatsu is a well-known Asian manufacturer of kei vans, kei trucks, and kei light trucks.

 Mazda Motor Corporation